nvincenthill/Improve-Your-Workflow/Part 4/PART4.md

 ## Deliberate Practice

+This is how developers improve.
+To get value out of this guide you need to deliberately practice the ideas presented in your development process.

-## A few words about VIM
+## A few words about Vim

-Fuck VIM.
+Fuck Vim.

+Just kidding Edward.
+I've used Vim in environments where VSCode isn't/couldn't be installed.
+It's aight.

 [**★ Star this guide if you learned something and fork me on github! ★**](https://github.com/nvincenthill/streamlineyourworkflow/)